-Jerónimos Monastery is open from 10 to 5 daily except for Monday when it is closed.
+Jerónimos Monastery is open from 9:30 to 6 daily except for Monday when it is closed.
 It is located at Praça do Império 1400-206 Lisboa, 1400-206 Lisboa, Portugal.
-Tickets are 12.50 EUR ($14 USD).
-They do offer joint tickets with the museum and the tower that can save you some money if you are doing two or three.
+Tickets are 10 EUR (around $10.40 USD).
+They do offer joint tickets with the museum and the tower, which can save you some money if you are doing two or three.
 And, if you buy the joint ticket, you can skip the lines.

 Monument to the Discoveries (Padrão dos Descobrimentos)